Camiguin Mindanao, Philippines Travel Guide

 Permitted in marked areas.
 Some resorts or nature parks might offer glamping or designated camping spots.
 General open camping is not a standard option for tourists.
 Inquire locally if you plan to camp.

-International online travel agencies are commonly used.
-They showcase a wide selection of places to stay types and allow for easy comparison.
+International online travel agencies are frequently used.
+They feature a wide range of accommodation types and allow for easy comparison.
 Some local resorts and guesthouses may also have their own websites for direct booking.

 Check for direct booking incentives, as certain accommodations offer favorable rates or inclusions once you book directly.